 It Boosts You and Your Partner’s Confidence

 Think back to the first time you met your partner.
 Were you not flattered by all of the affection and attention they were giving you?
-Did you not feel confident when you two were exposed to each other and they felt attracted to your body?
+Did you not feel confident when you two were exposed to each other and felt attracted to your body?
 Was there not a sense of confidence that came with being able to satisfy your partner sexually?
-Although these initial feelings may wane over time as you become more comfortable with your partner, there is still a great feeling that comes with being wanted by your partner and a confidence that comes with a fantastic sexual relationship.
+Although these initial feelings may wane over time as you become more comfortable with your partner, there is still a great feeling that comes with being wanted by your partner and the confidence that comes with a fantastic sexual relationship.
 This is why when couples go from having frequent sex to having significantly less sex or no sex at all, partners feel unwanted or unattractive and lose some of their self-esteem and confidence in the self-image.
 Sex helps to restore that and reinforce those great characteristics.

 It Improves Overall Mental and Physical Health

-Now that you know why you need them, here are some sexy relationship goals to help you build intimacy with your partner and strengthen your bond.
+Now that you know why you need them, here are some sexy goals to help you build intimacy with your partner and strengthen your bond.

 Kiss With Intention (Every Time!)

-Not all kisses are the same and some kisses can lack that special something that you used to have with your partner or translate the love between you two.
+Not all kisses are the same, and some kisses can lack that special something that you used to have with your partner or translate the love between you two.
 Make it a goal to be present for every kiss you give and receive with your partner and treat it as its own moment deserving of your time and energy.
-Don't just give them a quick peck on their way out the door.
+Don’t just give them a quick peck on their way out the door.
 Look into their eyes, take your time, and feel their lips touching yours.
-It only takes a few extra seconds to make each kiss meaningful and this can go a long way in increasing intimacy between the two of you.
+It only takes a few extra seconds to make each kiss meaningful, and this can go a long way in increasing intimacy between the two of you.
 (It might even be enough to get you both in the mood!)

 Be Naked Together